iron-meteor/iron-router/Guide.md

 The `loading` hook now runs automatically on the client side if your route has a `waitOn`.
 As previously, you can set a global or per-route `loadingTemplate`.

-If you want to setup subscriptions that you won't wait on, you can use the new `subscriptions` option.
+If you want to setup subscriptions but not have an automatic loading hook, you can use the new `subscriptions` option, which still affects `.ready()`-ness, but doesn't force the `loading` hook.

 ### Hook and option inheritance